Morse matching method for conformal cohomologies: Hochschild cohomologies of the universal associative envelope of the Virasoro conformal algebra

 \subsection{Gr\"obner--Shirshov basis of $\mathcal A_+(U(3))$}

 By definition, the universal enveloping associative conformal algebra $U(3)$ of the Virasoro Lie conformal algebra $\Vir $ relative to the locality bound $N=3$ is generated by a single element $v$ such that $v\oo{n} v = 0$ for $n\ge 3$.
-The defining relation of $U(3)$ are
+The remaining defining relation of $U(3)$ is

-The algebra $\mathcal A_+(U(3))$ is generated by the elements $v(n)$, $n\ge 0$, relative to the following relations (see \cite{Roit2000}:
+The algebra $\mathcal A_+(U(3))$ is generated by the elements $v(n)$, $n\ge 0$, relative to the following relations (see \cite{Roit2000}):